What is Expected Return?

 The expected return on an investment is the expected value of the probability distribution of possible returns it can provide to investors.
 The return on the investment is an unknown variable that has different values associated with different probabilities.
 Expected return is calculated by multiplying potential outcomes (returns) by the chances of each outcome occurring, and then calculating the sum of those results (as shown below).

-In the short term, the return on an investment can be considered a random variable that can take any values within a given range, with some distinct probabilities.
+In the short term, the return on an investment can be considered a random variable that can take any values within a given range.
 The expected return is based on historical data, which may or may not provide reliable forecasting of future returns.
 Hence, the outcome is not guaranteed.
-Expected return is simply a measure of probabilities intended to show the likelihood that a given investment will, on average, generate a positive return, and what the likely return will be.
+Expected return is simply a measure of probabilities intended to show the likelihood that a given investment will generate a positive return, and what the likely return will be.

 Basics of Probability Distribution

 For a given random variable, its probability distribution is a function that shows all the possible values it can take.
-It is confined to a certain range that is derived from the statistically possible maximum and minimum values of the given variable.
+It is confined to a certain range derived from the statistically possible maximum and minimum values.
 Distributions can be of two types: discrete and continuous.
-Discrete distributions take only specific values within a given range, whereas a random variable following a continuous distribution can take any value within the given range.
+Discrete distributions show only specific values within a given range.
+A random variable following a continuous distribution can take any value within the given range.
 Tossing a coin has two possible outcomes and is thus an example of a discrete distribution.
 A distribution of the height of adult males, which can take any possible value within a stated range, is a continuous probability distribution.